Why do I need an advisor?

 - Upper-Division (300-400-level): A minimum of 40 semester hours.

 - The University Writing Portfolio (Mid-Career Assessment): Successful completion of the University Writing Portfolio is a requirement for graduation at WSU.
 Students must satisfy this requirement once they have earned 60 credit hours.
-To complete the Junior Writing Portfolio students must submit three papers they have written as a result of previously assigned college coursework and take a Timed Writing Exam consisting of two writing exercises.
+To complete the Junior Writing Portfolio, students must submit three papers they have written as a result of previously assigned college coursework and take a Timed Writing Exam consisting of two writing exercises.
 Upon completion of 60 credit hours, students are given two semesters to satisfy the Junior Writing Portfolio.
-The Junior Writing Portfolio must be completed before a student enrolls in an [M] course (see below).
+The Junior Writing Portfolio should be completed before a student enrolls in an [M] course (see below).
 Visit the Writing Portfolio page for more information.

-- Writing in the Major [M]: Two courses identified as writing in the major [M] must be included in course work taken to meet departmental requirements.
+- Writing in the Major [M]: Two courses identified as writing in the major [M] must be included in coursework taken to meet departmental requirements.
 Consult the requirements in the department in which you intend to major.

 - The award of a degree is conditioned upon the student's good standing in the University and satisfaction of all University graduation requirements.
-"Good standing" means the student has resolved any unpaid fees or acts of academic or behavioral misconduct, and complied with all sanctions imposed as a result of the misconduct.
+"Good standing" means the student has resolved any unpaid fees or acts of academic or behavioral misconduct and complied with all sanctions imposed as a result of the misconduct.
 The University shall deny the award of a degree if the student is dismissed from the University based on his or her misconduct.

 The various colleges on campus may have different requirements.
 Please contact the specific department for more information.